 The Ukrainian Cultural Heritage Village, which is half an hour east of Edmonton, does the same.

 It is an open-air museum of over 35 historical structures and 60,000 artifacts and depicts the journey of early settlers in east-central Alberta from 1892-1930.

-Edmonton has the largest population of Ukrainians amongst all Canadian cities, which grew from the time when those looking for a way of out of poverty were offered a 160-acre bloc of land halfway across the globe.
+Edmonton has the largest population of Ukrainians amongst all Canadian cities, which grew from the time when those looking for a way of out of poverty were offered a 160-acre block of land halfway across the globe.
 Marked by soil mounds and stamped with coordinates, it was an initiative of the Canadian government as part of its homestead programme.
 After several years of turning it into a farm, full ownership would be granted to the settler.